27 Toronto Tourist Attractions That You Shouldn’t Miss

 At the Scotiabank Arena (formerly called the Air Canada Centre) the Toronto Maple Leafs play ice hockey and the Toronto Raptors play basketball.
 The Arena is located closer to the water, just south of Union Station.

-Leafs tickets can be very expensive but are definitely worth the experience of watching professional level hockey in Canada.
-Raptors tickets can be less expensive if you don’t mind sitting farther up in the stands!
+Leafs tickets can be quite expensive but are definitely worth the experience of watching professional-level hockey in Canada.
+Raptors tickets can be less expensive if you don’t mind sitting higher up in the stands!

-Even watching the game in any of the sports bars nearby is an experience worthy of a visitor to Toronto!
+Even watching the game at one of the sports bars nearby is an experience worthy of a visitor to Toronto!
 Here is the Scotiabank Arena website if you want to check out ticket availability and prices.

 Art Gallery of Ontario

-The Art Gallery of Ontario (or AGO, for short) is located on Dundas Street West between Spadina and University Avenue and is definitely an art lover’s paradise.
+Located on Dundas Street West between Spadina and University Avenue, the Art Gallery of Ontario (or AGO, for short) is definitely an art lover’s paradise.

 Featuring 95,000 works over 45,000 sq metres of space, this makes the AGO one of the largest galleries in all of North America.

 The AGO was originally founded in the year 1900.
-Over the years, it has seen expansions to the current size and number of galleries.
+Over the years, it has expanded to its current size and number of galleries.

 Chinatown